jotnguyen/Lafferty.co-v2/content/about/_index.md

 layout = "about"
 +++

-## Hi, I’m Nick.
+# Hi, I’m Nick Lafferty.

 I am a digital marketer with a passion for technology and SaaS products based in Austin, Texas.
 I currently work at [Mailgun](https://mailgun.com) where I'm helping define and execute our digital marketing strategy.

 I enjoy building charts and dashboards, tinkering with websites, and solving problems.

 This website is built with [Hugo](https://gohugo.io) and [Netlify](https://netlify.com), and the source is available [Github](https://github.com/NLaff/lafferty.co-v2).